Job Market Paper

 Much has been written about the difference in how men and women behave in formal conversation.
 Record- ings of conferences and oce meetings show that men speak more than women in conversation, on average.
 In order to more carefully investigate this phenomenon, I consider how interviewer and interviewee speaking times vary by gender in podcast interviews.
 I construct a novel dataset of podcast interview recordings using automatic speech recognition programs to quantitatively describe the number of times each person in a conversation speaks and the duration of their speaking.
 Repeated observations of interviewers on their own podcast and interviewees across multiple podcasts allows for identification of the interaction effects of interviewer and interviewee characteristics, by both race and gender.

-"Covid-19 and Worker Productivity" with Ben Hanson, Grant McDermott, and Caroline Weber
+"Covid-19 and Worker Productivity" with Ben Hansen, Grant McDermott, and Caroline Weber

 We estimate the immediate and longer-term impact of Covid-19 stay-at-home orders on worker productivity.
 We use a novel dataset of tech worker code activity to proxy for productivity.
 We identify the impact using two strategies: (1) we compare activity in 2020 to activity on the same day of the year in 2019, (2) we utilize the geographic variation in stay-at-home order timing to compare productivity in areas with stay-at-home orders to those without.
 We examine the difference in these effects by gender and document the adaption of workers over time.